 David Albritton, Arvo Askola, Jack Beresford

-Before watching, be prepared: the film is nearly four hours long and contains minimal dialogue, relying heavily on its visual storytelling.
+Before diving in, know that the film is nearly four hours long and features minimal dialogue, relying almost exclusively on stunning visual storytelling to convey its message.

 DocumentarySport